DIY Heater Control Valve Replacement

 The likely reason you are replacing your heater control valve is that the heater is not sending warm air to the cockpit compartment.
-It is a very common problem on Fords in general and it is fair to assume that this is what the problem is when the heater suddenly stops working for no apparent reason.
+It is a very common problem on Fords in general and it is fair to assume this is the problem when the heater stops working for no apparent reason.

 To replace the heater control valve you will only need a few basic tools, as the job is what I call an intermediate job, with very little technical skill required.